lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/pair_recording_app/pair_recording_app.rst

 Cells in the view are colour-coded by one of their's properties, user can change this property with a `Color by` select on the bottom of the view.
-Form to the right consists of various controls and allows user to filter and select cells.
+The form to the right consists of various controls and allows user to filter and select cells.
 Two types of filters are available: property and connectivity.

 Property(display) filters can be used to show only cells with particular properties (include subtype) or filter out a subset of particular cells based